Souls in Pawn (1940 film)

 Souls in Pawn is a 1940 American drama film directed by Melville Shyer and featuring Kenne Duncan, Lloyd Ingraham, Symona Boniface.
 It was produced by the independent producer Willis Kent.

-Synopsis
+Plot

 A young woman is secretly married to a college student and falls pregnant.
 However he refuses to support the child and so after giving birth she agrees to give it up for adoption.
 It is then adopted by a burlesque queen as part of a publicity stunt.